MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/accelerator.md

 > [!IMPORTANT]
 > The DualEngine API is a limited access feature.
 Contact dualengineapiaccess@microsoft.com for more information.

-Contains the information representing a keyboard accelerator.
+Contains the information representing a keyboard accelerator (keyboard shortcut).

 ## Summary

  Members                        | Descriptions
 --------------------------------|---------------------------------------------
-[eventType](#eventtype) | Specifies the type of keyboard event that the accelerator is processed on.
+[eventType](#eventtype) | The type of keyboard event that the accelerator is processed on.
-[flags](#flags) | Specifies the modifier keys present in the accelerator keystroke.
+[flags](#flags) | The modifier keys present in the accelerator keystroke.
-[keyCode](#keycode) | Specifies the virtual-key code of the keystroke.
+[keyCode](#keycode) | The virtual-key code of the keystroke.

 ## Members

 #### eventType

-Specifies the type of keyboard event that the accelerator is processed on.
+The type of keyboard event that the accelerator is processed on.

 > public ACCELERATOREVENTTYPE [eventType](#eventtype)

 #### flags

-Specifies the modifier keys present in the accelerator keystroke.
+The modifier keys present in the accelerator keystroke.

 > public ACCELERATORFLAGS [flags](#flags)

 #### keyCode

-Specifies the virtual-key code of the keystroke.
+The virtual-key code of the keystroke.

 > public DWORD [keyCode](#keycode)